stborchert/shs/README.txt

   - "Allow creating new levels"
     If selected users with permission to create terms in the vocabulary will be able to create a new term as child of the currently selected term.
+  - "Force selection of deepest level"
+    Force users to select terms from the deepest level.

 * Views (exposed filter)
   - add a new filter using the field set-up as "Simple hierarchical select"